Sunday, August 31, 2008

 "Then I'm your father for now.
 I don't know."
 Not even Betty knows that she smiles in gratitude.

 John can't sleep that night, so he listens to war bulletins on the radio, half-praying for an American victory, with the rest of his mind trying to picture Betty.
-At that moment, Betty dreams of a super-heroic suburban kid named Esther.
+At that moment, Betty dreams of a super-heroic suburban kid called Esther.

 John sees stars when a stack of tires overturns on him.
 He laughs as he climbs out of the imitation of wreckage.
 Co-worker Josie corners him at break-time against a candy-bar machine.